Alessandro Coglio

 August 2023

 {Preliminary description of a compositional approach to verify zero-knowledge circuits, focused on Aleo's snarkVM circuits.
-This work is also described, in less detail and with slightly different focus, in [1], which provides a more comprehensive description of our work on zero-knowledge circuits, at Kestrel and Aleo.}
+This work is also described, in less detail and with slightly different focus, in [1], which provides a more comprehensive description of our work on zero-knowledge circuits, at Kestrel and Aleo/Provable.}

 3. A Proof-Generating C Code Generator for ACL2 Based on a Shallow Embedding of C in ACL2